Conventional commits

 Disclaimer: This post has been translated to English using a machine translation model.
 Please, let me know if you find any mistakes.

-This post has been created from the video by Carlos Azaustre, only that since he explains how to do everything with JavaScript tools, there are many Python developers who do not have Node.js installed, so I have made a version of it but entirely with Python tools.
+This post has been created based on the video by Carlos Azaustre, only that since he explains how to do everything with JavaScript tools, there are many Python developers who don't have Node.js installed, so I've made a version of the same but using all Python tools.

-A commit message in Conventional Commits follows a specific format:
+A Conventional Commits message follows a specific format:

 [optional body]